Arnion/ctfn.pro/README.md

 [Read more about results and view code](autooffice_integration)

 ## 🛣️ Roadmap
+We started developing CTFN service during Zero2Hero Bootcamp by Blockchain Center (Kazakhstan) and BNB Chain in March 2023.

 We plan to add the following features to the service:
 + 🎓A personal account of the student with the ability to hide the name from the certificates themselves, the management of the public portfolio.
 All certificates confirming a student's skills are collected in one place.
 + 🎨Certificate design customization: ability to upload and edit your own templates.
 Appearance animation.